Gadi-Satwika/Python-mini-Projects/README.md

 ---

 ## 📁 Project List
-### 🔢 3.
-Guess the Number Game (`guess_number_game.py`)
-A number-guessing game where the user must guess the randomly generated number within limited attempts.

-- Includes hints for high/low guesses
-- Random number generation using Python's `random` module
-- While loop + conditional logic practice

-### 😄 2.
-Emoji Translator (`emji_translator.py`)
-A simple emoji translator that converts words or phrases into fun emojis.

-- Translates predefined keywords to emojis
-- Helps understand dictionary usage and string manipulation
-- Great for fun and experimenting with Unicode
--
 ### 🎯 1.
 Minesweeper Game (`minesweeper.py`)
 A console version of the classic Minesweeper game!
 Players select cells to reveal while avoiding hidden mines.